 How will simultaneous effects of climate change, air pollution, plant succession, and invasive species, alter the structure, function and biodiversity of forests of HBR?
 Our long-term data show that multiple, concurrent drivers are changing tree species composition and forest structure, which in turn will have important effects on ecosystem function.
 We plan to use a model-data fusion framework to integrate and evaluate our understanding of the cause and consequence of these transient dynamics in tree demography and ecosystem function.
 Dietze and Matthes (2014) recently proposed innovations in the Ecosystem Demography Model, version 2.2 (ED2, Medvigy et al. 2009) in conjunction with the Predictive Ecosystem Analyzer (PEcAn) informatics system (LeBauer et al. 2013) that account for the cumulative impact of chronic biotic and abiotic stressors that persist for decades.
 This framework provides the unique ability to model disturbances due to abiotic forcings like climate change and extreme weather events, in addition to biotic forest disturbances due to native or invasive insects and pathogens, through a generalized ecophysiological scheme.
-The spatiotemporally rich, long-term datasets from HBR are ideally suited to better characterize and attribute decadal scale changes in ecosystem processes with this framework.
+The spatiotemporally rich, long-term datasets from HBR are ideally suited to characterize and attribute disturbance impacts on ecosystem processes with this framework.
 The long-term vegetation studies provide data for both forest demography and the functional responses (e.g., beech growth as a function of disease severity, sugar maple seedling survival as a function of Ca availability, forest productivity and transpiration) needed to initialize, parameterize, constrain, and validate the ED2 model for HBR.
-We have recruited an ecosystem data scientist (Matthes) to lead the model-data assimilation effort over the next cycle.
+The flexible spatial resolution of the ED2 model is well suited to capture local plot-level changes within HBR and to analyze how local patterns scale up to regional changes in forest dynamics.
+By bridging spatial scales, the ED2 model will connect plot-level simulations with regional simulations from the PnET suite of models (Box 1).
+We have recruited an ecosystem data scientist (Matthes) to lead the ED2 model-data assimilation effort over the next cycle.